The modest tuition fees for the classes provide a scholarship to an RCC student.

 Instructor: Paul Shrieves

-This course is designed for the first-time adult player and will cover the basics of Pickleball rules, terminology, primary skills, coordination, beginner court time, and more.
+Are you ready to find out what all the hype is?
+You’ll have fun learning the basics of Pickleball, including the rules, terminology, primary skills, beginner court time, and more.
+Designed for the first-time adult player.
 Paddles and balls are provided.
-Class is limited to 12 students.
+Class is limited to 10 students.

 Paul Shrieves is an avid pickleball player and is excited to promote the sport in the NNK.
 He has worked in telecommunications for 47 years starting with C&P Telephone and moved to telecommunications manager for a healthcare provider before starting his own company, Communications International.
 Paul served two years in the military with 13 months overseas.